MominObaid/Notes_App/README.md

 Dynamic Lists: Uses RecyclerView for smooth scrolling and efficient data handling.

-Fragment-based Navigation: Optimized for performance and smooth transitions.
+Fragment-based Navigation: Optimized for performance and smooth transition.